Oracle Corporation: Databases

+Data centers

+In March 2026, Oracle announced plans to build 72 multicloud data centers embedded with Microsoft, Amazon, and Google clouds.
+At the same time, Oracle had more than 200 live or in-progress cloud regions throughout the world—more than any of its competitors.
+The multicloud database side of the business grew 817% in Q2 of fiscal year 2026.

+Oracle’s data center expansion has drawn opposition from some residents and environmental groups over concerns about water consumption, energy demand, air quality, and the effects of large-scale construction on surrounding communities.
+Such concerns have emerged around projects including the planned Project Jupiter campus in southern New Mexico, where critics have questioned the development’s water and power requirements and its potential effects on local resources.

+Oracle and its development partners have announced measures intended to reduce the environmental impact of new data centers.
+The planned Port Washington, Wisconsin, campus is expected to use closed-loop liquid cooling, match non-renewable energy consumption with renewable-energy purchases, and pursue LEED certification.
+Project Jupiter’s developers replaced plans for gas turbines and diesel generators with solid oxide fuel cells and have said the campus will use recycled, non-potable water to reduce freshwater consumption.

 Middleware

-Oracle Fusion Middleware is a family of middleware software products, including (for instance) application server, system integration, business process management (BPM), user interaction, content management, identity management and business intelligence (BI) products.
+Oracle Fusion Middleware is a family of middleware software products, including application server, system integration, business process management (BPM), user interaction, content management, identity management and business intelligence (BI) products.

 Oracle Secure Enterprise Search

 Oracle Secure Enterprise Search (SES), Oracle's enterprise-search offering, gives users the ability to search for content across multiple locations, including websites, XML files, file servers, content management systems, enterprise resource planning systems, customer relationship management systems, business intelligence systems, and databases.

-Oracle Beehive

-Released in 2008, the Oracle Beehive collaboration software provides team workspaces (including wikis, team calendaring and file sharing), email, calendar, instant messaging, and conferencing on a single platform.
-Customers can use Beehive as licensed software or as software as a service ("SaaS").

-Applications
+Product Lines

 Oracle Applications, software sold by Oracle based on its own database, first appeared in the late 1980s.
-Following a number of acquisitions beginning in 2003, especially in the area of applications, Oracle Corporation As of 2008 maintains a number of product lines:
+Oracle Corporation maintains a number of product lines, such as: